msantos/alcove/README.md

         An empty binary may be used to specify NULL.

-        For example, filesystems mounted in a Linux mount namespace may be visible in the global mount namepace.
+        For example, filesystems mounted in a Linux mount namespace may be visible in the global mount namespace.
 To avoid this, first remount the root filesystem within mount namespace using the MS_REC|MS_PRIVATE flags: